ffomezolam/GA-DSI-Capstone/README.md

 The classification results showed the highest positive (Shakespearean) classifications for sentence fragments sourced from Shakespeare's works.
-The other two categories (wines and other) showed ...
+The other two categories (wines and other) showed 68% and 49% Shakespearean results, respectively.

 So, as probably should be expected, Shakespearean in tends to Shakespearean out.
-But the reasonably high success rate in the other categories would suggest that the causal model is generating reasonably-Shakespearean text.
+But the reasonably high success rate in the other categories would suggest that the causal model can generate reasonably Shakespearean text from arbitrary input.

 ## Conclusion